knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 Implicit Grant Type with Google+
 ================================

-With Facebook integration done, Brent's super happy because he can post his major egg-collecting success on Facebook for all his farmer friends to see.
+With Facebook integration done, Brent can use it to brag about his major egg-collecting success on Facebook for all his farmer friends to see .... including farmer Scott.

-Now he wants to go a step further and let people invite their Google+ connections to signup for a TopCluck account and get in on the fun.
-To make it really hipster, he wants to do this entirely on the frontend with JavaScript.
+Now he wants to go a step further and let people invite their Google+ connections to signup for a TopCluck account.
+To make it rural hipster, he wants to do this entirely on the frontend with JavaScript.
 The user will click a button to authorize their Google+ account, see a list of their connections, and select which ones to invite - all without any page reloads.

 The Implicit Grant Type
 -----------------------

 So far we've seen 2 different grant types, or strategies for exchanging the access token.
 These were Client Credentials and Authorization Code.
 Unfortunately, neither works inside JavaScript.
-The problem is that both ultimately involve making a request to the OAuth server using your client secret.
+The problem is that both involve making a request to the OAuth server using your client secret.
 As the name suggests, that string is a secret.
 So, printing it inside an HTML page and using it in JavaScript would be a terrible idea.

 Instead, we need to look at one more grant type called Implicit.
 It's a lot like Authorization Code, but simpler.
-With Authorization Code, the user is redirected back to our app with an authorization code.
-We make another API request to the token endpoint to exchange it for an access token.

-With the Implicit flow, when the user is sent back to us, they come with the access token directly - instead of the authorization code.
-This eliminates one step of the process.
-But it also has some disadvantages as we'll see.

 JavaScript OAuth with Google+
 -----------------------------